nunofachada/micompm/README.md

 ### Summary

-This is work-in-progress MATLAB package for comparing simulation output.
+_micompm_ is a MATLAB package for comparing simulation output, ported from [micompr], the original [R] package.

 ### List of functions